 Science-based training is a growing field of science focused on the best techniques for training dogs and other animals.
 Not only what methods are best, but how to do so in the most humane way possible.

 Not surprisingly, this evidence-based field is coinciding with public sentiment for the more compassionate treatment of animals.
-Consequently, we’re now seeing more trainers adopting a positive based methodology.
-Trainers using aversive methods are beginning to understand better, more humane ways, are available, although plenty still adhere to traditional methods
+Consequently, we’re now seeing more trainers adopting a positive-based methodology.
+Trainers using aversive methods are beginning to understand better, and more humane ways, are available, although plenty still adhere to traditional methods

 While many people consider science-based training as a method in and by itself, it’s more of a field of science than a system of training.
 It’s a research-focused branch of scientists and animal behaviorists using evidence-based methods to understand a dog’s behavior and which techniques work best to produce a positive behavior outcome and which do not.